JarrettR/Stretch/README.md

 - Make your modifications.
 Bend some lines, draw some pictures, rotate some footprints
 - Save your SVG
 - In KiCad/Pcbnew: Hit the "DOWN" arrrow ![stretch-to-pcb](to_pcb.png) *(Stretch down to PCB)*
-- Close PCBNew and then re-open the PCB in the main KiCad window
+- Close Pcbnew and then re-open the PCB in the main KiCad window
 - Continue tweaking.
 Change some nets, add more components
 - Hit the "UP" arrow again to go right back to SVG
 - In Inkscape: File->Revert to quickly reload the SVG. **Alt-F** and then **V** works as well